Quintessential Inflation in Palatini Gravity: Palatini Formulation

 \section{Palatini Formulation}

 The most commonly used framework to study the inflationary epoch of the Universe is based on the \textit{metric} formulation of general relativity.
-In metric formalism, one assumes that the space-time connection is torsion-free, $\Gamma_{\mu \nu}^{\rho} = \Gamma_{\nu \mu}^{\rho}$, and metric-compatible, $\nabla_{\rho} \, g_{\mu \nu} = 0$, where $\nabla_{\rho}$ is a covariant derivative.
+In metric formalism, one assumes that the space-time connection is torsion-free,{\footnote{For models that do not assume vanishing torsion, see~\cite{Rasanen:2018ihz, Shimada:2018lnm}.}} $\Gamma_{\mu \nu}^{\rho} = \Gamma_{\nu \mu}^{\rho}$, and metric-compatible, $\nabla_{\rho} \, g_{\mu \nu} = 0$, where $\nabla_{\rho}$ is a covariant derivative.
 These two postulates determine that the connection is characterized only by the metric tensor, $g_{\mu \nu}$.

 However, in the \textit{Palatini} formulation of general relativity,\footnote{For a recent review on Palatini gravity, see~\cite{Tenkanen:2020dge}.} both the space-time metric $g_{\mu \nu}$ and the connection $\Gamma$ are treated as independent variables, and the metric compatibility is no longer assumed, in contrast to the metric theory.
 For a more detailed discussion of two different formulations of gravity, see~\cite{Bauer:2008zj} and references therein.
 Importantly, in theories with \textit{non-minimal} coupling to gravity, the metric and Palatini approaches lead to different predictions of the principal CMB observables~\cite{Aghanim:2018eyx, Akrami:2018odb, Ade:2018gkx}, such as the scalar spectral tilt, $n_s$, and the tensor-to-scalar ratio, $r$.
 The inflationary models based on the Palatini theory of gravity predict the value of $r$ to be inversely proportional to the coupling constant, $\xi$, (see Eq.~(\ref{eq:palacons1})), and for $\xi \gg 1$, the value of $r$ is many orders of magnitude smaller than its metric counterpart, and we discuss it in detail in the next Section.